...

 All aerial parts of the plant contain a sulfured glycoside (glycoclearine) and an enzyme called myrosine, which transforms the glycoside into butylisosulphocyaninde, a substance similar to the mustard essence, which gives the plant a flavor similar to that of mustard or watercress.
 Moreover, it contains vitamin C, tannin, and mineral salts.
 Its properties are as follows:

-• Antiscorbutic – Due to its vitamin C content and ability to stimulate the metabolism, it is recommended for weakened people and those whose diet lacks fruit and vegetables.
+- Antiscorbutic—Due to its vitamin C content and ability to stimulate metabolism, it is recommended for weakened people and those lacking fruit and vegetables.

-• Appetizer and digestive – The scurvy grass stimulates the secretion of gastric juices and the activity of the digestive system.
-It is thus recommended for people suffering from lack of appetite, gastric atony (sensation of being bloated after meals), and, as a rule, for those who suffer from a bloated stomach for slow digestion.
+- Appetizer and digestive—Scurvy grass stimulates the secretion of gastric juices and the activity of the digestive system.
+Thus, it is recommended for people suffering from lack of appetite, gastric atony (sensation of being bloated after meals), and, as a rule, for those who suffer from a bloated stomach and slow digestion.

-• Rubefacient – Externally applied, like mustard, this plant attracts blood towards the skin, thus reducing the congestion of internal organs.
-It is used as a compress on the affected area (for instance, in the case of inflamed joints).
+- Rubefacient—When externally applied, like mustard, this plant attracts blood towards the skin, thus reducing the congestion of internal organs.
+It is used to compress the affected area (for instance, inflamed joints).

 How to use Scurvy Grass

-1. As a vegetable – The fresh stems and leaves of the scurvy grass can be eaten in salads or mixed with other vegetables.
+- As a vegetable, the fresh stems and leaves of scurvy grass can be eaten in salads or mixed with other vegetables.

-2. Juice – Pure juice, mixed with orange juice, is an excellent refreshing drink against asthenia.
-It must be drunk immediately after being made so that the vitamins it contains do not become corrupted.
+- Juice – Mixed with orange juice, Pure juice is an excellent refreshing drink against asthenia.
+It must be drunk immediately after being made so that its vitamins are not corrupted.
 Drink a glass in the morning every day.

-3. Compresses soaked in an infusion of scurvy grass, prepared with 50 grams of plant per liter of water, then applied to the painful areas.
+- Compresses are soaked in an infusion of scurvy grass, prepared with 50 grams of plant per liter of water, and then applied to the painful areas.

 Ancient sailors had a diet based on fish, meat, and flour, which lacked vitamin C. In the past, scurvy grass, which contains a high amount of vitamins, as mentioned above, saved the lives of many sailors who suffered from scurvy.
 It is currently used because of its digestive and refreshing properties.